Rhunsilval/capstone/README.md

 To track progress and keep myself organized, I used a combination of the Project (Kanban) board in the GitHub repository, and a spreadsheet of sources links on Google Drive
 - Find data for fuel consumption, for each transit type
 - Find data for cargo weight loads, for each transit type
-- Find data for types of fuel, for each transit type
 - Find data for CO2 emissions, for each fuel type
 - Find data for fuel prices, for each fuel type
 - Clean and explore data, fill gaps in my data with additional research